-- 1. The nature of the alleged problem; - 2.
-The number of Certificate Problem Reports received about a particular Certificate or Subscriber;
+- 1. The nature of the alleged problem (scope, context, severity, magnitude, risk of harm); - 2.
+The consequences of revocation (direct and collateral impacts to Subscribers and Relying Parties); - 3.
+The number of Certificate Problem Reports received about a particular Certificate or Subscriber; - 4.
+The entity making the complaint; and - 5.
+Relevant legislation.